litzenbergerm/fg-scenery-loww/README.md

 -group into 5-10 building clusters instead of one large model

--align jetways correctly to terminals                                   .. done
+-high-res terrain

 -implement building night textures

--add apron objects and static aircraft from Flightgear object library
+-add more apron objects and static aircraft from Flightgear object library

 -add missing buildings of the surrounding from OSM and texture them

--update ground network
+-fix missing apron section in GA area

 FORUM